porsche-design-system/porsche-design-system/packages/crawler/README.md

 - Used PDS components and configuration per component
 - PDS components and properties which are never used
 - Aggregated data - amout of PDS components and properties
-- Information about PDS components' slot's contents
+- Information about PDS components' slot's contents (children)
 - Information about parent PDS component

 ## Start Crawler